robertmryan/AFHTTPSessionOperation/README.md

 This is a `NSOperation` subclass for requests added to `AFHTTPSessionManager`.

+This is for AFNetworking 2.x.
+See [master branch](https://github.com/robertmryan/AFHTTPSessionOperation/) of this repo if you're using AFNetworking 3.0.

 When using `AFHTTPRequestOperationManager`, you enjoy `NSOperation` capabilities, but when using `AFHTTPSessionManager`, you don't.
 This is somewhat understandable (as `NSURLSession` introduces background requests, and that's incompatible with `NSOperation`-based approaches), but when performing requests in the foreground, it's useful to have `NSOperation`-style capabilities.
 This class makes that possible.

 ### Usage